Kaltharos/VRising-TheJanitor/README.md

 - `Enable Chat Listen` [default `true`]\
 Enable hooking into chat to listen to chat messages.
 - `Chat Command` [default `~cleanallnow`]\
-Clean all dropped items on the server.
+Clean all dropped items on the server.\
+Command is only usable by admin.
 - `Enable Auto Cleaner` [default `true`]\
 Enable the auto cleaner.\
 Does not included an already existing dropped items.\